 Database (NEMSCD)

-The National EMS Coordinated Database (NEMSCD) is a web-based system that centralizes EMS Personnel license details, Privilege to Practice status, investigations and discipline information for Member States.
-NEMSCD allows member states to rapidly validate primary source EMS licensure records, discipline, and investigative information.
+The National EMS Coordinated Database (NEMSCD) is the Commission’s secure, web-based system that centralizes EMS licensure details, Privilege to Practice status, and reportable investigations and discipline for Member States.
+NEMSCD allows Member States to rapidly validate primary-source licensure, adverse actions, and significant investigatory information.

-Member states will always own and control their data, which is another example of how states will maintain their sovereignty under the EMS Compact.
-The Commission designated the National Registry of EMTs (NREMT) as the Database Administrator and collaborated with the National Registry on the design and implementation of the database.
-Maintenance, hosting, and security of the database is provided in-kind from the National Registry to the EMS Compact.
+Member States always own and control their data, preserving state sovereignty under the EMS Compact.
+The Commission has designated the National Registry of EMTs (NREMT) as the Database Administrator and collaborated with NREMT on design and implementation.
+Hosting, maintenance, and security are provided in-kind by NREMT to the United States EMS Compact.

 Member State Database Integration Status

-** NOTE: Qualified EMS Personnel licensed in a Member State that is not yet integrated with the NEMSCD may still be granted a Privilege to Practice that is not displayed in NEMSCD.
-Contact the Member State's EMS licensure office for assistance with verification status. **
+Note: Qualified EMS clinicians licensed in a Member State that is not yet integrated with NEMSCD may still hold a valid Privilege to Practice that is not yet displayed in NEMSCD.
+Contact the state EMS licensing office for verification assistance.

 NEMSCD Data Integration Status